What does it mean?

 My plant-based journey

-I was always a big “everything eater” with not much thoughts given to the food or where it came from.
-As I love to travel, one of my favorite things to do while in foreign land was to try EVERYTHING that the locals eat.
-That lead me to trying dogs, cockroaches, tarantulas, moose, balut, cooked buffalo’s poo, silk worms, snakes, scorpions…you name it, I ate it.
+I was always a big “everything eater” with not much thought given to the food or where it came from.
+All it mattered to me was the taste and the excitement of trying something new.
+Having a strong stomach and not getting disgusted easily, one of my favorite things to do while traveling was to try EVERYTHING that the locals eat.
+That lead me to trying a cooked dog, cockroaches, tarantulas, moose, balut, cooked buffalo’s poo (pia), silk worms, snakes, scorpions…you name it, I ate it.

-Couple of years ago, after volunteering in one Thai orphanage, I decided to go to Chiang Mai and stay there for a while to reset myself from a very intense experience.
+4 years ago, after volunteering in Thai orphanage, I decided to go to Chiang Mai and stay there for a while to reset myself from a very intense experience.
 I rented a small apartment with bed which seems like a basic deal, but to me it was a great luxury after sharing a floor with 63 little orphans.

-One rainy day in Chiang Mai I decided to stay in my apartment and watch documentaries on my laptop.
-I searched through different topics and titles and randomly picked the one called “Earthlings”.
-95 minutes later, I was sitting in my room completely intrigued and thinking how I need to research this more.
-It felt wrong forgetting about as I do with the most stuff I watch and not to give it some more thought.
-Even though veganism was not mentioned once in this documentary, it was a part of the solution to the issues shown in it.
+One rainy day, I decided to stay in the room and watch a documentary on my laptop.
+I searched through different titles and topics and randomly picked the one called “Earthlings”.
+95 minutes later, I was sitting on the bed intrigued about everything I’ve just heard and seen while thinking how I need to research this more.
+It felt wrong forgetting about it as I do with the most stuff I watch and not to give it some more thought.

 What do you eat?